collingreen/djeroku/deployment_example.md

 ## Deploying to Production
-Now that we feel confident that the site is working in staging, we can take advantage of the pipeline created by the heroku_setup script and simply promote the slug from staging downstream to production.
+Now that we feel confident that the site is working in staging, we can deploy to production in exactly the same way as before:
-`heroku pipeline:promote --app=djeroku-site-staging`
+`git push production master`

-You can also just call `fab promote_production`
+You can also just call `python djeroku.py deploy production`

 Now the production site is up as well, at the production url, djeroku-site.herokuapp.com.

-NOTE: you CAN push directly to production, just like staging:
-`git push production master`
-or
-`fab deploy_production`

 Now, if this was a public app, I would leave it up (and probably set up a real